countzero/windows_manage_large_language_models/README.md

 ### Prerequisites

 Use https://github.com/countzero/windows_llama.cpp to compile a specific version of the [llama.cpp](https://github.com/ggerganov/llama.cpp) project on your machine.
+This also makes training data available.

 ### Clone the repository from GitHub